Amazon EBS vs EFS vs S3: Picking the Best AWS Storage Option for Your Business

 Amazon EFS Benefits

-Cost savings: The only storage you’ll pay for is exactly what you use, as there’s no advance provisioning, up-front fees, or commitments.
-Moreover, you can use Lifecycle Management to transfer files that have been unused for a month to a more cost-effective storage class, which can lower expenses up to 85%.
+- Cost savings: The only storage you’ll pay for is exactly what you use, as there’s no advance provisioning, up-front fees, or commitments.
+Moreover, you can use Lifecycle Management to transfer files that have been unused for a month to a more cost-effective storage class, which can lower expenses up to 85 percent.
+However, keep in mind that EFS costs about three times as much per GB as EBS.

 Amazon EFS Use Cases

-Lift-and-shift application support: EFS is elastic, available, and scalable, and enables you to move enterprise applications easily and quickly without needing to re-architect them.
+- Lift-and-shift application support: EFS is elastic, available, and scalable.
+It enables you to move enterprise applications easily and quickly without needing to re-architect them.

 Amazon S3 provides object storage.
 Each object has its own unique identifier or key, for access through web requests from any location.
 S3 also supports static web content hosting that can be accessed from the S3 bucket or from AWS CloudFront.
 And S3 is notably secure, providing. “eleven nines” — 99.999999999 of data durability.